SaaS Tools Directory Scraper avatar

 • Use scraped data for research, analysis, and product development — not for republishing without attribution

-• Respect each tool's own website terms when visiting their URLs
+• Respect each product's own website terms when visiting their URLs

-• Don't use this data to spam or cold-contact tool developers
+• Don't use this data to spam or cold-contact product developers

 FAQ